smithWEBtek/csv3/notes.md

       - Blank for No"
       Next Step
       Status

-Tools
-      use github API to get weekly commits generate action plans to output to excel generaet excel data for updating the Job Tracker Magic Spreadsheet excel csv staging file for newly acquired leads upload via import CSV method
-      alert system based on actions and dates

 Git Commits and Blog Posts
       Timestamp (PLS DO NOT UPDATE)
       Date  How Many Git Commits or Blog Posts did you do this week?